KI-Research-Services/CREDA_tools/README.md

 ```
 project.generate_UBIDs()
 ```
 Recall that each row in the geocode data structure represents a single "expanded address" or, equivalently, a unique TempIDZ.
-Each such row may be associated with multiple geocodes if, address information was sent to more than one geocoders.
+Each such row may be associated with multiple geocodes if data was imported into the project from more than one geocoder.
 For each TempIDZ, the ``project.generate_UBIDs()`` method assigns a single UBID corresponding to the polygon pierced by the **highest confidence** geocode.
+A tie is resolved in favor of the geocoder that was imported earliest into the data structure.
 It is possible to change the criteria for selecting the optimal geocode to use when there are several candidates that pierce different parcels.
-To do this, see the code for the method ``pick_best_match(<func>)`` which can accept a function, _func_, that will prioritize geocodes according to a criterion other than highest confidence.
+To do this, see the code for the method ``pick_best_match(<func>)`` which can accept a function, _func_, that will prioritize geocodes according to a criterion other than highest confidenc (as this initiative evolves, we hope to move towards a set of best practices).
+A &mdash B

+---

 To generate an output for this procedure, either use the ``save_all`` method or the ``save_UBIDs`` method.
 The latter has the same syntax and output options as the ``save_geocoding`` command described earlier.
 For a given TempIDZ, the output will include the following fields:
 * **best_geocoder** --- The geocoder chosen (based on a criterion such as the highest confidence)